TommyGPrimo/CRISPRaiCircuitsModeling/docs/Functional Specification.md

 *Different inducers may express at different ranges, here you can change the inducer range and replot*
 1. Change the inducer range using `cai.changeInputResponseRange(responseRange)` where the `responseRange` is an array of two elements, a lower and upper bound, i.e. `[10E-8,10E8]`
 2. Check changed parameters `cai.checkGeneticCircuitComponents()`
-3. Simulate the biochemical model `cai.simulateGeneticCircuit()` for an I/O plot of steady state levels
+3. Simulate the biochemical model `cai.visualize_io_response()` for an I/O plot of steady state levels

 ## Note
 *Each simulation resets through tellurium*